hpe-storage/scod/docs/partners/rancher_labs/index.md

 ## Deployment considerations

-Rancher is capable of managing Kubernetes across broad spectrum of managed and BYO clusters.
+Rancher is capable of managing Kubernetes across a broad spectrum of managed and BYO clusters.
 It's important to understand that the HPE CSI Driver for Kubernetes does not support the same amount of combinations Rancher does.
-Consult the table on [the CSI driver overview page](../../csi_driver/index.md#compatibility_and_support) of the corresponding HPE CSI Driver version what Kubernetes versions and worker node operating systems are supported for that particular version.
+Consult the support matrix on [the CSI driver overview page](../../csi_driver/index.md#compatibility_and_support) for the supported combinations of the HPE CSI Driver, Kubernetes and supported node Operating Systems.

 ## Rancher 2.4